PRBurd/astro-wue/README.md

 # astro-wue

 First working version of a Telegram MensaBot http://t.me/astrowue_bot

 The command /menu will return todays menu of the Mensateria Hubland Nord.
-\n

 To receive the menu every day, type send the /start command.
 The /stop command cancels the subscription.

 This project is inspired and loosely based on https://github.com/MaxNoe/mensabot/